gsp-p-77/meta-rpi-custom-distro-gsp-p-77/README.md

 # meta-rpi-custom-distro-gsp-p-77

-This repository provides a custom Yocto distro for my private Raspberry PI use cases such as bitbaking images,:
+This repository provides a custom Yocto distro for my private Raspberry PI use cases such as bitbaking images:
 - to realize docker engines (status: Finished)
 - to realize Kodi instances (status: Planned next)
 - ...